psu/shortlet/README.md

 ### Guiding principles

-- Use natural language.
-- Queues are cool.
+Queues are cool, use natural language, have fun.
-- Premature optimization is immature.

 ---